 There were more.
 It surprised me to find so many moments of moved-to-tears happened in the past year.
 Many of those moments were related to my debut novel, but family, friends, and music also were responsible for many moved-to-tears events.

 I didn’t keep a tally of Joy vs Fear vs Anger.
 I don’t have to.
 Re-visiting those feelings as I reviewed my journal made me experience the joy all over again.
 And the energy in joy is where I choose to be.

 The Good, the Bad, and the Ugly of 2018 are over.
 I’ve put aside some things, learned oh-so-much, and found the joy despite the other stuff.
 So what are my plans for 2019?
 I will continue to make adjustments and work on self-improvement.
-I also plan to publish a novella and hope to finish the second book in the My Soul to Keep series.
+I also plan to publish a novella and hope to finish the second book in the My Soul to Keep (ETA: now called the Fellowship Dystopia) series.
 Finally, I’ll pay more attention to those moments of quiet joy.
 What are your plans?